AlxHnr/chicken-builder/README.md

 properly, and takes care of \*.import.scm and \*.types files.
 Every chb-module will implicitly import chicken, scheme and chb-syntax.
 Chb-modules must be in the **src/** directory.
-The module's name must be the name of the file with its extension removed, and can't be named "main" or "chb-syntax".
+The module's name must be the name of the file with its extension removed and can't be named "main" or "chb-syntax".

 ```scheme